Long Queue Times

 The current load on the cluster.

-To further elaborate the above, assume that your friend wanted to run a job on 5 cores for 5 minutes only.
+To further elaborate on the above, assume that your friend wanted to run a job on 5 cores for 5 minutes only.
 While you have asked for 20 cores for 20 minutes.
 At present, there are only 10 free cores on the system.
 The scheduler has reserved a place for your job in another 10 minutes as the other 10 cores become free in 10 minutes.
 This is where the back filling comes in.
 The scheduler can run your friends job as it can finish in 5 minutes on the number of cores which are currently available and running this job does not delay the start time of your job.

 We hope that you find this piece of information interesting and you now have better idea about your longer wait times.